pcaressa/straybasic/README.md

 All data (program, symbol table and data) are stored inside a 64K virtual ram, which is subdivided as follows:

-    - Data area, from dp0 to pp0-1.
+    - Constant string area, from dp0 to pp0-1.
     - Program area, from pp0 to vp0-1.
     - Variable area, from vp0 to vp-1.
     - Free space from vp to sp-1.